LucasAschenbach/advanced_navigator/README.md

 );
 ```

+---

-**IMPORTANT:** Always be sure to **assign a restorable key to every page** to be added to the page stack.
+**IMPORTANT:** Always be sure to **assign a restorable key to every page** before to the page stack.
 Otherwise, there will be issues with path navigations as the navigator won't be able to tell which pages have already been in the page stack and which need to be transitioned into viewport.

+---

 #### Routes